 Primary classes are specially prepared learning environments for children between the ages of 3 and 6 years.
 The didactic materials, curriculum and instruction are carefully divided into the following areas.

 A series of prepared exercises focus on the child’s large and fine motor development, and directly impact control and coordination, physical independence, concentration, order, and generosity of heart.

->

-> Practical Life activities are divided into the following categories: care of person, care of environment, control and coordination, and grace and courtesy.
+Practical Life activities are divided into care of person, care of environment, control and coordination, and grace and courtesy.

->

-> The Primary child is particularly interested in language and expanding his/her expressive vocabulary.
+The Primary child is particularly interested in language and expanding his/her expressive vocabulary.
 The sense of touch is acute, making exercises that introduce the child to writing, reading and spelling, such as “sandpaper letters” and “the movable alphabet,” profoundly interesting.
 Music and Spanish are also critical supplements to the language curriculum.

 With a good foundation in the sensorial area, the child quickly and thoroughly grasps the concepts of quantities and numerals, as well as simple mathematical operations with concrete materials that make abstractions very clear.
 Areas of mathematical work include counting quantities and numerals from 1-100, the decimal system and related operations, memorization of arithmetic facts, and square and cubes of whole numbers.

 Geography and history lessons present to the child a personal sense of time as well as placement in the family, school, community, state, country, world, and universe.